BurdetteLamar/RubyTest/examples/github_api/tester_tour/md_files/DataEqualComplex.md

 - The test gets a known `IssueLabel`, then clones it.
 - We know that `IssueLabel` is complex, so it's _necessary_ to use `deep_clone`, not `clone`.
-- In the first section:
+- In section `These are equal`:
   - Method `IssueLabel.equal?` tests equality, but does no logging.
   - The `fail unless` proves that it worked.
   - Method `IssueLabel.verdict_equal?` verifies and logs each value in the issue labels.
-- In the second section:
+- In section `These are not equal`:
   - One value in the issue lable is modified.
 The changed value is in a nested object.
   - Method `IssueLabel.equal?` test equality, but does no logging.
   - The `fail if ` proves that it worked.